alcrene/emd-falsify/README.md

 These may be more verbose, but especially for cases with multiple models to compare, they may be more convenient.

+Note that comparisons depend on choosing an appropriate value for `c`; a systematic way to do this is via a *calibration experiment*, as described in our publication.
-We also provide `emd_falsify.tasks.Calibrate` to help run calibration experiments.
+This package provides `emd_falsify.tasks.Calibrate` to help run calibration experiments.

 ### Complete usage examples